 Award redemption rates on Virgin Atlantic are very reasonable, and a one-way Upper Class transatlantic award will typically cost you 47,500-57,500 Flying Club points.
 The catch is that there are significant carrier imposed surcharges (plus the UK Air Passenger Duty), especially for travel in Upper Class.
 You can expect that a roundtrip itinerary from the US to UK will run you about $1,000, in addition to all the points.

 Virgin Atlantic has several airline partners, some of which are more lucrative than others.
 Probably the best use of Flying Club points is for travel in ANA first & business class.
 Here are the redemption rates:

 Paying 95,000 and 120,000 points for business and first class between the US and Japan respectively is a phenomenal value to start with.
 Then when you consider the 30% transfer bonus, that means you’re just paying 74,000 and 93,000 Amex points, respectively.

 At the moment Amex is offering a 30% bonus when you transfer points to Virgin Atlantic Flying Club.
 This is definitely more of a niche program, but with a specific use in mind, there’s a lot of value to be had.

 With the 30% bonus, some might find it worthwhile to book on Virgin Atlantic for the convenience.
-Virgin Atlantic is good about releasing business class transatlantic award availability, so if you value the convenience of a nonstop and don’t mind paying the carrier imposed surcharges, there’s value to be had.
+Virgin Atlantic is good about releasing business class transatlantic award availability, so if you value the convenience of a nonstop and don’t mind paying the carrier imposed surcharges, there’s value there.

 However, the real value here is booking with partners.
 The single best value is for travel on All Nippon Airways, as you could fly ANA first class roundtrip to Japan for 93,000 Amex points.
 The issue is that this redemption isn’t all that valuable right now, with Japan’s borders continuing to remain closed.

 Do you plan on taking advantage of this Amex transfer bonus to Virgin Atlantic Flying Club?